 Recognized for her “tender and moving” performances, hornist Sadie Glass leads a varied career as a performer and educator.
-Glass performs as a soloist and orchestral hornist with period-instrument ensembles across North America, including Philharmonia Baroque Orchestra, Portland Baroque Orchestra, American Bach Soloists, Musica Angelica Baroque Orchestra, Bach Collegium San Diego, Pacific Baroque Orchestra, Valley of the Moon Music Festival, Early Music Vancouver, and Pacific MusicWorks.
-Recent solo appearances include performing Mozart’s Horn Concerto No. 1 with the horn quartet, Quadre.
-She will perform Ligeti’s Hamburg Concerto with the University of Illinois at Urbana-Champaign’s Modern Ensemble in the fall of 2022.
+Glass performs as a soloist and orchestral hornist with period-instrument ensembles across North America, including Philharmonia Baroque Orchestra, Portland Baroque Orchestra, American Bach Soloists, Musica Angelica Baroque Orchestra, Bach Collegium San Diego, Pacific Baroque Orchestra, Valley of the Moon Music Festival, Early Music Vancouver and Pacific MusicWorks.
+Her recent solo appearances include performing Mozart’s Horn Concerto No. 1 with the horn quartet Quadre.
+She performed Ligeti’s Hamburg Concerto with the University of Illinois at Urbana-Champaign’s Modern Ensemble in 2022.

 On the modern horn, Glass is an active performer in the San Francisco Bay Area.
-Sadie is a tenured member of the Monterey Symphony and has performed with many orchestras including the Stockton Symphony, Marin Symphony, and Sacramento Philharmonic and Opera.
+She is also a tenured member of the Monterey Symphony and has performed with many orchestras including the Stockton Symphony, Marin Symphony and Sacramento Philharmonic and Opera.

-As an educator, Glass is on faculty at the University of the Pacific Conservatory of Music in Stockton, CA, where she teaches horn, is a member of the faculty ensemble, Pacific Arts Woodwind Quintet, teaches chamber music and Music Fundamentals, and is the faculty advisor for Pacific Brass Society.
+As an educator at Pacific, Glass teaches horn and is a member of the faculty ensemble Pacific Arts Woodwind Quintet, teaches chamber music and music fundamentals.
+Additionally, she is the faculty advisor for Pacific Brass Society.
 Glass is also on faculty at the Kendall Betts Horn Camp as the natural horn specialist.
-Previously, she has held positions at Pacific Union College, Chabot College, and Las Positas College.
+Previously, she has held positions at Pacific Union College, Chabot College and Las Positas College.

 BM, University of Wisconsin